synapsecns/sanguine/docs/bridge/docs/Services/Submitter.md

 )
 ```

-### Nonce Management, Database, Internals
+### Architecture, Nonce Management, Database, Internals

+#### Architecture: Submitter, Chain Queue, Queue

 #### Nonce Management and Multichain

 Submitter was designed with multiple chains in mind by keeping track of a thread-safe `map[chainid]nonce`.
 When we build the transaction opts, we lock on the chainid until we finish firing off the transaction.
 We also keep a txHash -> txStatus map with a similar, thread-safe mechanism.

-This allows for a concurrent nature where we're able to concurrently fire off transactions on different chains while ensuring our nonces are correct per chain.
-The [Chain Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) is the actual implementation of the queue.
+This allows us to concurrently fire off transactions on different chains while ensuring our nonces are correct.
+The [Chain Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) is the actual implementation of the queue, while The [Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) actually handles the overall processing of the queue in the `processQueue` method.

+#### Service

 The Chain Queue db interface, [Service](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/db/service.go), allows a user to customize their transaction db behavior.
 The base implementation is in [store.go](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/db/txdb/store.go).